stippi/voice-assistant/README.md

 :bulb: **This file is ignored by git.**

+NOTE: The above config must currently be provided, as it is imported in the code and used as a fallback.
+However, from the Assistant settings UI, it is possible to configure any number of models and LLM providers and switch between them.

 In order to use any of the GPT-4 models, your [platform.openai.com](https://platform.openai.com/) account must have billing information and one successful payment.
 If your account was never charged, yet, you can manually initiate a payment via "Buy credits" on the [billing overview page](https://platform.openai.com/account/billing/overview).